-The District is self-insured for dental and vision insurance.
-The District has contracted with a n independent administrator to process the dental and vision claims and perform other administrative duties.
+The District is self-insured for dental insurance.
+The District has contracted with an independent administrator to process the dental claims and perform other administrative duties.
 According to the provisions of the dental program, the District pays 80% of claims, up to \$1,000 annually, to each covered employee and the remaining 20% is paid by the employee.
-The vision plan contains service-specific co-pays, with service limitations being provided on an annual basis.
-The District evaluates the liability related to the dental and vision claims at the end of the fiscal year.
+The District evaluates the liability related to the dental claims at the end of the fiscal year.
 The liability is calculated based on claims already incurred and reported.
-For governmental activities, the liability for dental and vision benefits is primarily liquidated by the general fund.
+For governmental activities, the liability for dental benefits is primarily liquidated by the general fund.